Updated December 14, 2021

 Association of Occupational and Environmental Clinics (AOEC) – is a non-profit organization committed to improving the practice of occupational and environmental health through information sharing and collaborative research.

-All general purpose cleaning products shall be certified by one of the following: Green Seal or UL Ecologo (applicable standards listed below).
+Third-Party Certifications All general purpose cleaning products shall be certified by one of the following: Green Seal, UL Ecologo (applicable standards listed below), or US EPA Safer Choice.

 - UL EcoLogo 2759 (2011), Standard for Sustainability for Hard Surface Cleaners